BenjaminDbb/adsinspire/README.md

   * werkzeug

-If you check out the source from Git, you need to include these libaries in the `ainspire` directory root in order obtain a working Alfred workflow.
-When you download the workflow from the [releases page](https://github.com/teake/ainspire/releases), this is not necessary.
+If you check out the source from Git, you need to include these libaries in the `adsinspire` directory root in order obtain a working Alfred workflow.
+When you download the workflow from the [releases page](https://github.com/TuahZh/adsinspire/releases), this is not necessary.

 License
 -------